git-moss/DrivenByMoss-Documentation/Mackie/Mackie-HUI.md

 * Footswitch 1/2: Select a function to execute when the first/second footswitch is pressed
 * F1-F8: Select a function to execute when the respective function key is pressed

+The available functions should be self-explanatory, except:

+* *Clip Based Looper*: this uses the currently selected MIDI clip slot.
+If it is empty, a new clip is created (uses the *New Clip Length* setting) and playback is started.
+As long as the footswitch is pressed overdub is activated.
+If the footswitch is released overdub is deactivated.

 ### Transport

 * Behaviour on Stop: Sets the action to be executed when playback is stopped with the Play button